ujik500/imputer-science-and-engineering/README.md

 My CSE 284 project, which is a tool to perform imputation on incomplete SNP genotype data.

 ## Project Overview
 I am using phased data from chromosome 1 of the 1000Genomes dataset (minus the last 50 samples) as training data to inform my predictions, and the final 50 samples as test data.
-To simulate incomplete data, I am randomly masking 10% of the SNP genotypes in the final 50 samples, and saving the results in a file called ```missing10.vcf```, which you can't find in the repo, since it is too large.
+To simulate incomplete data, I am randomly masking 10% of the SNP genotypes in the final 50 samples, and saving the results in a file called ```masked_data/missing10.vcf```.
 Right now, it only uses the first 25k SNPs, since runtime is still a serious concern during testing.

 ## Example Usage
 ```